atharvamali45/capston_task-2/README.md

-# capston_task-2
-a machine learning pipeline: Building, training, and evaluating supervised regression (Linear/Ridge) and classification (Logistic) models on the Titanic dataset, featuring threshold sensitivity analysis and bootstrap evaluation.
+Supervised Machine Learning: Build, Train, Evaluate (Titanic Dataset)

+This repository contains Part 2 of an end-to-end machine learning pipeline.
+Using a cleaned version of the classic Titanic dataset, this project demonstrates how to train, evaluate, and rigorously compare supervised learning models.

+It covers both regression (predicting ticket Fare) and classification (predicting Survived), with a strong emphasis on statistical evaluation and real-world deployment considerations, such as precision-recall tradeoffs and data leakage prevention.